 Internet service is something that nearly all destinations need to address as the global and constant connectivity of travelers is ever growing.

 Please download the full reports for free here.

 TrustYou aggregates millions of online reviews, social mentions and other user generated content and boils this data into usable, actionable insights that allow hotels, restaurants, destinations and intermediaries to improve their services and positively influence travelers’ decisions.

 NB2: Happy hotel image via Shutterstock.

-Margaret Ady serves as marketing director at TrustYou, a big data and online reputation management company specializing in the hospitality industry.
+Margaret Ady serves as vice president of marketing at TrustYou, a big data and online reputation management company specializing in the hospitality industry.

 She graduated from the University of Southern California with degrees in Economics and Psychology, and where she was awarded the Annenberg Communications Pathway Grant for her research in new technology and its impact on healthcare decision-making.

 Previously, Margaret served in leadership positions at The Walt Disney Company and The Oprah Winfrey Network and has provided research, branding and consulting services to 20th Television (Fox), Nielsen and many other companies in FMCG/Entertainment/IT industries.